Port Blair, India: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. It's important that you choose the necessary kind.
-Most adapters available are just plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types C, D and M. Be sure to get the necessary type.
+Many adapters currently sold are just plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most countries.

 A portable power bank, like this one